 - Strain the pudding through a fine-mesh strainer set over a medium bowl – be sure to scrape the bottom of the strainer to get all of the pudding!
 Cover the pudding with plastic wrap set directly on top of the pudding – this keeps a skin from forming.
 Refrigerate for at least 2 hours – or overnight.

-- Preheat the oven to 375o degrees and adjust the oven rack to the middle position.
+- Baking and Assembling – Preheat the oven to 375F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

-- Remove the cooled crust from the refrigerator and let sit at room temperature for about 10-15 minutes.
+- Remove the cooled chilled dough from the refrigerator and allow to come to room temperature for at least 15 minutes.
 Lightly flour your work surface.
 Roll the dough into a 12-inch square.
-Trim any rough edges off – these an be used to make decorative cut-outs.
+Trim off any rough edges – these an be used to make decorative cut-outs.

-- Cut the dough into 3-inch x 4-inch rectangles – this will yield 4 Napoleans with 3 pastry sheet layers.
-You can also cut the dough into any sizes you like – depending on how many Napoleans and how many layers you prefer.
+- Cut the dough into 3-inch x 4-inch rectangles – this will yield 4 Napoleons with 3 pastry sheet layers.
+You can also cut the dough into any sizes you like – depending on how many Napoleons and how many layers you prefer.